Tee4tosin/day_4bootcamp/README.md

 Males: $155,083.82
 Insight: Females spend more overall than males.

-Product Line Preferences by Gender (Total Spending) Females spend the most on: Food & Beverages ($33,170.92) and Fashion Accessories ($30,437.40).
+Product Line Preferences by Gender (Total Spending).
+Females spend the most on: Food & Beverages ($33,170.92) and Fashion Accessories ($30,437.40).
 Males spend the most on: Health & Beauty ($30,632.75) and Electronic Accessories ($27,235.51).
 Insight: Males prefer health and electronics, while females favor fashion and food.